 Approximate total cost: ₱18,000

-Prenatal care is important to make sure your baby gets all the nutrients for development.
-It involves doctor’s visits once or twice a month depending on your condition.
+Prenatal care ensures your baby gets all the nutrients for development.
+Depending on your condition, it involves doctor’s visits once or twice a month.
 The price range for a monthly checkup is ₱200 to ₱500.
-On average, doctor’s visits during the first trimester will be around ₱600 to ₱1,500.
+On average, doctor’s visits during the first trimester cost around ₱600 to ₱1,500.

 During the first trimester, your doctor may prescribe pregnancy vitamins or supplements to ensure you and your baby are healthy.
 Supplements with folic acid, iron, vitamin D, calcium, and protein cost around ₱250 to ₱3,000 per bottle.
-On average, you should have a budget of around PHP 1,500 monthly or around ₱4,500 per trimester for prenatal vitamins and supplements.
+On average, you should have a budget of about ₱1,500 monthly or approximately ₱4,500 per trimester for prenatal vitamins and supplements.

-Other expenses during the first trimester may include room renovations (baby room).
+Other expenses during the first trimester may include house renovations for a baby room.
 A repainting job for a small room starts at ₱2,000.

 Second Trimester (Months 4 to 6) Expenses